GrahamArden/notes/README.md

 ### Notes

 This is a repository for keeping notes , both for personal and work use.
+Sometimes, if I'm stuck for an answer, I use [this](https://chat.openai.com)

 The beauty of using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for notes is that I can edit the .md files in any text editor (or even on Github).